-THE INCLUSIVE COMMUNITIES §
+THE INCLUSIVE COMMUNITIES

-PROJECT, INC., §
+PROJECT, INC.,

-ş
+Plaintiff,

-Plaintiff, §
+Plaintiff,

-§ Civil Action No. 3:08-CV-0546-D
+Civil Action No. 3:08-CV-0546-D

-VS. §
+VS.

-§

-THE TEXAS DEPARTMENT OF ş

-HOUSING AND COMMUNITY ş
+THE TEXAS DEPARTMENT OF HOUSING AND COMMUNITY

-AFFAIRS, et al., ş
+AFFAIRS, et al.,

-ş
+Defendants.

+B

-Defendants. §
+Defendants.

-JUDGMENT
+AMENDED JUDGMENT

 In a memorandum opinion and order filed September 28, 2010, the court granted plaintiff The Inclusive Communities Project, Inc.'s ("ICP's") motion for partial summary judgment and denied defendants' motions for judgment on the pleadings and for summary judgment.
 The parties thereafter tried the balance of the case in a bench trial.
 In a memorandum opinion and order filed March 20, 2012, the court found in favor of ICP on its disparate impact claim under §§ 3604(a) and 3605(a) of the Fair Housing Act ("FHA"), and in favor of defendants on all other claims.
-In a memorandum opinion and order filed today, the court adopts a remedial plan for addressing the FHA violation.
+In a memorandum opinion and order filed August 7, 2012, the court adopted a remedial plan for addressing the FHA violation.
+The court also filed a judgment on August 7, 2012.
+In a memorandum opinion and order filed today, the court grants in part and denies in part defendants' motion to alter or amend judgment or, alternatively, for new trial.

-For the reasons set out in the memorandum opinions and orders filed September 28, 2010, March 20, 2012, and today, it is ordered and adjudged as follows:
+For the reasons set out in the memorandum opinions and orders filed September 28, 2010, March 20, 2012, August 7, 2012, and today, it is ordered and adjudged as follows:

-As used in this judgment, the terms "TDHCA" and "defendants" mean, collectively, defendants Texas Department of Housing and Community Affairs and its Executive Director and board members in their official capacities.
+As used in this amended judgment (hereafter "judgment"), the terms "TDHCA" and "defendants" mean, collectively, defendants Texas Department of Housing and Community Affairs and its Executive Director and board members in their official capacities.
 The term "Plan" means TDHCA's proposed remedial plan, attached to this judgment as Exhibit A. The term "QAP" means the Qualified Allocation Plan adopted by TDHCA under I.R.C. § 42(m)(1)(B), and Tex.
 Gov't Code Ann. § 2306.6702(a)(10) (West 2011).
 The term "LIHTC" means Low Income Housing Tax Credits awarded under a QAP.